-The decommissioning report for storage system must be retained by the final person responsible for the UPSS for seven years from the date of decommissioning.
+The decommissioning report of a tank or UPSS must be retained for seven years from the date of decommissioning.

-In situations where there is a change of land use, additional site investigation, remediation and/or procedures may be required, consistent with the requirements of the relevant planning authority and State Environmental Planning Policy No 55 - Remediation of Land.
+In situations where there is a change of land use, additional site investigation, remediation and/or procedures may be required, consistent with the requirements of the relevant planning authority and State Environmental Planning Policy No 55 - Remediation of Land (or as amended).